 Section 707.20 of H.B.
 562 of the 127th General Assembly required OP&F to establish a policy for the identification of businesses in which the fund has direct or indirect holdings that are engaged in scrutinized activities in Iran or Sudan and a policy to divest those holdings.
-OP&F has continued to report on those efforts and, as of December 2022, had reduced the market value of those holdings by 100%.
+OP&F has continued to report on those efforts and, as of it most recent report, had reduced the market value of those holdings by 100%.
 The other retirement systems have voluntarily developed a policy of divestiture of holdings of companies conducting business in Iran and Sudan.

-DOCUMENTS STATUTORILY REQUIRED OF THE ORSC THE 134th GENERAL ASSEMBLY JANUARY 1, 2023 - DECEMBER 31, 2023
+DOCUMENTS STATUTORILY REQUIRED OF THE ORSC THE 135th GENERAL ASSEMBLY JANUARY 1, 2024 - DECEMBER 31, 2024

 The ORSC is required by statute to issue various reports.
-The following is a listing of each report that ORSC is required to complete along with a very brief summary of the contents of the report.
+The following is a listing of each report that the ORSC is required to complete along with a very brief summary of the contents of the report.
 Copies of completed reports can be obtained at the ORSC office or the ORSC website (www.orsc.org).